T110-pmOS/abuilds/README.md

     chmod g+w /var/cache/distfiles
     abuild-keygen -a -i

-Then cd into an package, e.g. `cd libetnaviv-dev` and:
+Then cd into a package, e.g. `cd libetnaviv-dev` and:

     abuild checksum
     abuild -r